Hungary Driving Guide

 Breakdowns happen unexpectedly, and sometimes there is only little one can do to prevent it.
 You can lessen the chances of breakdowns by ensuring your vehicle is well-maintained through oil changes and regular maintenance.
 In foreign countries, learning basic Hungarian is one step to getting assistance should your car break down.

+Good road maps are your friend when driving in a foreign country.
+However, driving on an unfamiliar road can still be terrifying.
 Getting lost while driving in Hungary is inevitable.
 Despite having a GPS or a map, you can still find yourself confused and lost in a country that doesn't speak your language.
 You don't have to be fluent in Hungarian to get around; you can learn basic Hungarian to help you navigate your way and ask the locals for assistance.
 Here are some useful phrases in Hungary:

 - Szia (see-yaw)-Hello